-Diamond fluorescence is when diamonds emit a soft glow under UV light, much like a white shirt is bright under a “black” light.
-Sometimes diamond fluorescence can save you money or give you a better looking diamond.
-There are some important factors to consider when selecting a diamond.
+Diamonds with fluorescence emit a soft glow under UV light, much like a white shirt under a “black” light.

-Diamond fluorescence is a hotly debated topic in the diamond industry.
-But an in-depth study by the GIA (Gemological Institute of America) in 1997 suggested that fluorescence makes very little difference in the appearance of a diamond.
-More importantly, most consumers can not see a difference between diamonds that do and do not fluoresce (But there are certain fluorescent diamonds to avoid though--described later.).
+Diamond fluorescence is hotly debated in the diamond industry.
+But a Gemological Institute of America study suggested that fluorescence makes very little difference in a diamond's appearance.
+Most consumers can not see a difference between diamonds that do and do not fluoresce, with certain important exceptions, described below.
 Here’s an excerpt from the GIA study:

-But fluorescence affects diamonds with a lower color very differently.
-For lower color diamonds (approximately H color and lower), fluorescence may make the diamond appear to have less of a yellow tint, making the diamond look better.
+Fluorescence affects diamonds with a lower color (approximately H or below) very differently.
+Fluorescence may make the diamond appear to have less of a yellow tint, making the diamond look better.